dbt-labs/docs.getdbt.com/website/snippets/_sl-test-and-query-metrics.md

 3. Run a dbt command, such as `dbt parse`, `dbt run`, `dbt compile`, or `dbt build`.
 If you don't, you'll receive an error message that begins with: "ensure that you've ran an artifacts...."
    - MetricFlow builds a semantic graph and generates a `semantic_manifest.json` file in dbt Cloud, which is stored in the `/target` directory.
 If using the Jaffle shop example, run `dbt seed && dbt run` to ensure the required data is in your data platform before proceeding.

-4. Run `dbt sl --help` to confirm you have MetricFlow installed and view the available commands.
+4. Run `dbt sl --help` to confirm you have MetricFlow installed and that you can view the available commands.
 5. Run `dbt sl query --metrics <metric_name> --group-by <dimension_name>` to query the metrics and dimensions.
 For example, `dbt sl query --metrics order_total --group-by metric_time`
 6. Verify that the metric values are what you expect.
 To further understand how the metric is being generated, you can view the generated SQL if you type `--compile` in the command line.
 7. Commit and merge the code changes that contain the metric definitions.